Skip to main content

 Latest analysis

-Food Security Outlook October 2024 - May 2025 Stressed (IPC Phase 2) outcomes in north and east due to La Niña conditions Download the report
+Food Security Outlook October 2025 - May 2026 Stressed (IPC Phase 2) outcomes in north, east, and west due to La Niña Download the report

-• Stressed (IPC Phase 2) outcomes are expected in the Northern and Eastern Lowlands and Imbo Plains during the lean period of October 2024 to January 2025.
-The depletion of household food stocks and increased reliance on markets, combined with rising food prices and limited income access, are reducing food access in these areas.
-The situation is exacerbated by below-average agricultural opportunities in the north and east due to La Niña, the closure of borders with Rwanda in the north, and the effects on both agricultural and non-agricultural labor opportunities due to flooding and the overflow of Lake Tanganyika in the Imbo Plains.
+• Stressed (IPC Phase 2) outcomes are expected in the Northern and Eastern Lowlands and Imbo Plains during the lean period of October to December 2025.
+Exhaustion of household food stocks and greater dependence on market purchases, coupled with rising food prices and limited income opportunities, are undermining food access in these areas during the October to December 2025 lean season.
+This is exacerbated by atypically low agricultural labor opportunities linked to below-average rainfall during the October to December rainy season, restricted access to cross-border opportunities in the north due to the ongoing closure of the Rwandan border, and similarly limited cross-border opportunities in the west caused due to the conflict in eastern Democratic Republic of the Congo (DRC).

-• Stressed (IPC Phase 2) outcomes are projected to persist in the north and east during the post-harvest period from February to May 2025.
-Given the anticipated below-average 2025 Season A crop production, household food stocks are expected to be rapidly depleted, maintaining below-average food access for poor and very poor households that are already facing rising food prices and diminished agricultural labor opportunities.
+• Stressed (IPC Phase 2) outcomes are projected to persist in the east, north, and west during the post-harvest period from February to May 2026.
+Given the anticipated below-average 2026 Season A crop production, household food stocks are expected to be atypically low and deplete earlier than is typical, maintaining below-average food access for poor and very poor households that are already facing rising food prices and diminished agricultural labor opportunities.

 Read the full analysis